 The size of your butler’s pantry will depend on your home design and floor plan.
 Many Carlisle home designs come with butler’s pantries and right now as part of the Carlisle Homes Life’s Better When It’s Included promotion, the luxury addition of a butler’s pantry and much more is included with all Affinity Collection home designs.
 To view the latest in kitchen and pantry design trends, visit the range of display homes located across Melbourne.

 Need more kitchen inspiration?
-You can’t go past Carlisle’s SPECTRA showroom in Mulgrave.
-A one-stop home design showroom where you can discover an expansive range of kitchen and butler’s pantry appliances, fixtures, and fittings from some of Australia’s most reputable brands, including AEG, Bosch, Fisher & Paykel, Westinghouse, Technika, Oliveri and Clark.
+Discover an expansive range of kitchen and butler’s pantry appliances, fixtures, and fittings from some of Australia’s most reputable brands, including AEG, Bosch, Fisher & Paykel, Westinghouse, Technika, Oliveri and Clark.

-Make your dream kitchen, complete with butler’s pantry, a reality in 2020.
+Make your dream kitchen, complete with butler’s pantry, a reality.
+To find the nearest Carlisle display home, click here or call 13 27 67.